py17ald/py17ald.github.io/index.md

 Here's a few pictures of me in Norway, at my graduation, and in Japan - courtesy of my wonderful partner (for I am undoubtably a shoddy photographer).
 Psychologically, apparently, this will help you feel like you know me better.

+Also my apologies to those people in the background in the _extremely_ unlikely event you ever see this.
+Do you ever think about how many photos we might be in the background of?
+Could be on someone's fireplace.